👉 TAP TO SAVE 50% WITH CODE SPRING

 Marty's fantasy baseball prospect stashes, sleepers, and rookie waiver wire pickups for Week 8 of 2026 -- recent MLB prospect debuts and potential call-ups to monitor.

 Over the past few weeks, recently called-up prospects like A.J.
 Ewing, Henry Bolte, and Ryan Waldschmidt have made an immediate impact for fantasy managers.
 With MLB teams becoming more aggressive in promoting prospects, fantasy managers need to stay on top of the latest news and adjust accordingly.
-To help you do that, we’ll break down three prospects already in the majors, along with a recently promoted Triple-A player who is starting to gain attention.
+To help with that, we’ll break down two prospects already in the majors, along with a recently promoted Triple-A player and another who appears close to earning another major league call-up.

 As the season progresses, tracking top minor league performers can help you stay ahead of your league mates when injuries, slumps, or roster changes create opportunities at the MLB level.
 It’s also important to monitor the standings, as struggling teams are often more willing to promote prospects, and those players also tend to have a clearer path to consistent playing time, especially as the season winds down.